Charleville, County Cork: Sport

+The town also has a successful Muay Thai Club, Wolfhound Muay Thai.

 Transport

 Charleville is at the junction of the N20 national road and the R515 regional road.
 The N20 runs north–south from Limerick to Cork cities, the R515 east–west from Tipperary town to near Abbeyfeale.
 The R578 runs from Charleville to Ballydesmond.
 Charleville is on Bus Éireann routes 51 (Cork – Limerick – Shannon Airport – Galway) and 320 (Limerick – Charleville).
 It is 65 km from both Cork Airport and Shannon Airport.
-It is approximately 550km from High Halstow.

 Charleville railway station is on the Dublin–Cork railway line.
 It opened in 1849 on the Great Southern and Western Railway.
 The former Cork–Limerick line branched off the Cork–Dublin line at Charleville, continuing via Croom; the final goods train ran in 1976, since when Limerick Junction, already the junction for Dublin–Limerick, has also been the junction for Cork–Limerick.

+Politics

+Charleville lies within the Cork North-West Dáil constituency.
+It has been represented nationally by Fianna Fáil TDs Michael Moynihan, Andreas Moynihan and Fine Gael TD John Paul O'Shea since the 2024 general election.

+Charleville is located within the Kanturk Local Electoral Area of Cork County Council.
+Its local councillor is Ian Doyle.

 Education

-Secondary schools in the area include CBS Charleville, St. Mary's Secondary School (Charleville), and Mannix College (which is no longer a secondary School).

-Other schools include Charleville CBS Primary, St. Anne's, St. Joseph's and the Holy Family School.
+Secondary schools in the area include CBS Charleville, St. Mary's Secondary School Charleville, and Mannix College (which is no longer a secondary School, but has since become part of Cork College of FET Charleville Centre).
+Other schools include Charleville CBS Primary, St. Anne's Primary School, St. Joseph's National School and the Holy Family School, a school for children with special needs.

 Charleville's library is located in the former Church of Ireland church of the parish (which went into disrepair in the 1950/1960s when the Protestant population of the area declined).